stakater/stakater-docs/docs/content/secrets-management/services.md

 # Stakater secrets management

+Secrets management is a fundamental aspect of complying with security certifications, for example ISO 27001 A.8.1 specifies the need for inventory of assets and ownership of assets.

 Stakater offers a number of services for managing secrets in Kubernetes using HashiCorp Vault.
 The right offer for your needs depends on your current situation.

 ## Secrets management assessment